takelwerk/takelage-doc/doc/apps/gopass.md

 ## Add or remove recipients

-Have a look at who has access to which password store:
+Have a look at who has access to which password stores:

 ```bash
 gopass recipients